 - flicking tongue – when they haven’t eaten

 - darting eyes – as though looking for an exit

 - panting – when it’s not hot

-2. If a dog actively moves away from the child or situation, do not let the child pursue them.
+2. If a dog actively moves away from the child or situation, do not let the child pursue the puppy.
 It’s likely the dog is making a choice to feel safer or more comfortable.
-If the child continues to pursue him, the dog could feel forced take the next step and say, “Leave me alone!” with a bite.
+If the child continues to pursue him, the dog could feel forced to take the next step and say, “Leave me alone!” with a bite.
 Practice having your child sit on the floor and allow the puppy to go to the child versus the child always going to the puppy.
 This may be hard to do as we all know how excited kids can be if this is a new dog or puppy.

 4. Look for “later” signs of stress, which often occur just prior to a bite:

 - an impression that the dog does not seem to be enjoying the attention